 The $11,000 Cross & Flame Grant is awarded to full-time day students who are active members (for a period of at least one year prior to the first day of enrollment and recommended by Methodist clergy) of the United Methodist Church, the African Methodist Episcopal (AME) Church, the African Methodist Episcopal Zion (AME Zion) Church, or the Christian Methodist (CME) Church.
 The grant is renewable for up to three additional years of study (some restrictions may apply) and generally cannot be combined with other Huntingdon College scholarships or grants.
 Entering first-year or transfer students are eligible for this grant.
 Download the Clergy Referral Form from the Student Financial Services Forms page.

-Triple Your Dollars for Scholars
+Double Your Dollars for Scholars

 United Methodist Scholarship and Loan Fund